slowernews/hamster-system/README.md

         Example: Write a mail to Susy (your comment here)

         Insert a strict date: (year-month-day=hour)
-        Use it in the beggining of the line to allow chronological sorting:
+        Insert dates in the beggining of the line to allow chronological sorting:
         Example: (2012-11-29=9h) Doctor appointment

         Insert a starting date: (> date) or